10 High-Dividend Stocks for Yield Income in 2022

 Investors have beaten down the energy sector.
 So it makes sense a few of them make this list of the top high-dividend stocks.
 Valero Energy is another diversified opportunity that’s looking to the future.

 Valero Energy is continuing to make its refining and other operations more efficient.
 On top of that, the company is already the world’s second-largest producer for both renewable diesel and corn ethanol.
 Valero Energy is focusing on projects in high-growth, low-carbon markets.
 And these efforts should help support dividend payouts going forward.

 Last but not least, Williams Companies is another one of the best high-dividend stocks to consider.
 It’s another pipeline company, and it focuses on processing and moving natural gas.

-With one of the highest yields on this list, Williams Companies might be on the riskier side, and it’s cut its dividend in the past.
+William Companies might be on the riskier side of things, and it has cut its dividend in the past.
 Although, if you can stomach high volatility, it might be a great investment opportunity.
 Let’s now consider some of the risks when it comes to high-dividend stocks…

 Risks of High-Dividend Stocks and New Opportunities

 If you’re investing for the safest income, the stocks with high dividends above might not be the best bet…

 For example, if you invest in Apple (Nasdaq: AAPL) stock instead, you’ll receive a much lower yield.
 Although, the probability of a dividend cut is much lower.
 It has higher free cash flow to support its payouts.